lum-network/mainnet/upgrades/v1.1.3/postmoterm.md

 ## Issue details

 ### Description
-The issue was caused by a line of code in the Beam module causing the state machine to store `non-deterministic` data in the key value store.
+The issue was caused by a line of code in the Beam module causing the state machine to store `non-deterministic` data in the key-value store.

 Since the transaction and the block triggering this issue were valid they were accepted by the network and considered the highest block height for the chain.

-But since the code created `non-deterministic` data and stored it into the key value store it led all validators to have a different AppHash which is required by the consensus algorithm to determine the validity of a proposed block.
+But since the code created `non-deterministic` data and stored it in the key-value store it led all validators to have a different AppHash which is required by the consensus algorithm to determine the validity of a proposed block.

 In more simple terms, a valid transaction and a valid block were produced but the outcome of delivering the transactions for this block led to an inconsistent state machine across the whole validator set.